fvaleri/strimzi-debugging/sessions/004/README.md

 - **No data model impact**: no need for timestamp columns to determine the last update of data.

 Debezium change events are self contained because each message includes the JSON Schema, so that we can always consume them even if the data source schema changes over time.
+In case of Kafka or external system failure, Debezium connector will reconnect and resume once they are restored.
+If the connector stops for too long and the transaction log is purged, then the connector lose its position and performs another initial snapshot.
 By default, Debezium provides **at-least-once semantics**, which means duplicates can arise in failure scenarios.
 The change event contains elements that can be used to identify and filter out duplicates.

-If the source data store or Kafka fail, the connector will reconnect and resume once they are restored.
-If the connector stops for too long and the transaction log is purged, then the connector lose its position and performs another initial snapshot.
-If one of the Kafka Connect workers crashes, the task will be restarted in another worker and duplicates can arise.

 ### Example: cloud-native CDC pipeline